dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 - Application configuration settings
 - Azure application proxy integration

-Microsoft Intune protection policies for Microsoft Edge helps to protect your organization’s data and resources.
+Microsoft Intune protection policies for Microsoft Edge help to protect your organization’s data and resources.
 Intune-protected Microsoft Edge ensures that your company’s resources are protected not only within natively installed apps, but also when accessed through the web browser.

 ## Getting started